roidrage/riak-python-webinar/01_introduction/introduction.md

 # The Python Client #

 * Protocol Buffers and HTTP
-* MapReduce support
+* MapReduce Support
-* Search built-in
+* Search Built in